cleitonsouza01/trade/README.md

 #>> {'trade': 5.0}
 ```

+Trade objects may include taxes and comissions, wich are considered by the
+accumulator when calculating results.

-The AssetAccumulator can also log the accumulated trades and their
+The AssetAccumulator can also log the accumulated trades and their specific
-specific results.
+results.

-There are more ways of using it and more functionalities, like rating and
+There are more features, like rating and applying discounts automatically
-applying discounts automatically to a group of trades, separate daytrades
+to a group of trades, separate daytrades from common trades in a group of
-from common trades in a group of trades, calculating the resulting position
+trades, calculating the resulting position from a group of trades and so
-from a group of trades and so on.
-Check the documentation and the examples
+on.
+Check the documentation and the examples for more information on how to
-for more information on how to use trade_tools.
+use trade_tools.

 What about compatibility?
 -------------------------
-trade_tools is compatible with Python 2.7 and on, including Python 3.x.
+trade is compatible with Python 2.7 and on, including Python 3.x.

 License